Systems, interior and maintenance changes are set to bolster 737 in run-up to MAX

 With more than 2,300 current model 737s still due to be delivered before the first reengined MAX variant makes its debut in 2017, Boeing is taking steps to improve the aircraft's competitiveness by studying a new set of upgrades which could also help bridge the transition between the two.
 The emergence of a further wave of potential upgrades comes as the last portion of a 737 product improvement package (PIP) is being readied for introduction on the production line at Renton, Wash. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing Studies Broader Pre-MAX Improvements For 737".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing Studies Broader Pre-MAX Improvements For 737".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.